 For the most part, these new apps add in things like waypoint routed flights and easier access to some of the advanced features in these DJI drones.
 Mostly things that the DJI GO 4 app can do, but perhaps does not do as efficiently or hides in the settings menu.

 That’s right, the Litchi app for DJI drones is almost entirely a DJI GO 4 replacement.
 The list of drones that this app can control goes well beyond those listed in the name of the app, including all of the Phantom 4 variants, Phantom 3 variants, Inspire 1 variants and, of course, the Spark and Mavic Pro.
+The Mavic Air, and Mavic 2 series drones also use this app.

 There are a few key features that make Litchi great.
 Okay, there are more than a few, but the two that most stood out for me, the reasons I explored the app in the first place, the Waypoint flight control and the Virtual Reality mode.
 Don’t get me wrong, the DJI Goggles are far superior to a Google Cardboard type VR experience, but that does not stop me from being excited for mobile FPV on a DJI drone.